 Token is a valuable unit in the blockchain.

 KSM is the Kusama token, the cryptocurrency of the Kusama network.
 Used to pay commissions on the Kusama network.

 DOT is the Polkadot token, the cryptocurrency of the Polkadot network.
 Used to pay commissions on the Polkadot network.

 UNQ is the Unique token, the cryptocurrency of the Unique network.
 Used to pay commissions on the Unique network.

 QTZ is the Quartz token, the cryptocurrency of the Quartz network.
-Used to pay commissions on the Quartz network.
+Used to pay commissions on the Quartz and Sapphire networks.

 NFT (or Non-Fungible Token) is a unique indivisible token.
 It reflects some unique indivisible essence of the real or virtual world.
 For example, a car, an apartment, a diamond, a cryptocurrency, a cryptobank, or any game item.
 The Ethereum blockchain has an NFT token standard known as ERC-721.

 RFT (or Re-Fungible Token) is a unique divisible token for proportional ownership of NFT.
 Also reflects some unique essence of the real or virtual world, but can be divided into several parts distributed separately.
 The Ethereum blockchain has a Fungible token standard known as EIP-1633.

 Fungible Token is a divisible value.
 These tokens reflect the values of the real or virtual world that can be divided or added.
 For example, rubles, dollars, gold, wood, money in the game Monopoly, etc. The Ethereum blockchain has a Fungible token standard known as ERC-20.